Monday, December 23, 2024

 Non-military rails

 One of the main problems of Ukraine today is the shortage of weapons and ammunition.
 The shortage is due to the fact that our allies have significantly reduced supplies in recent months.
-And the United States, due to the inability of American legislators to pass the relevant law, generally took a pause for an indefinite period.
+And the United States, due to the inability of American legislators to pass an appropriate law, generally took a pause for an indefinite period.

 As for the domestic military-industrial complex, it is currently unable to compensate for the supplies of our foreign partners.
 Not least because of the losses suffered by defense industry enterprises.